LoopKit/loopdocs/docs/version/development.md

 ## Updates in `dev`

-This section provides an overview of changes to `dev` compared to `Loop v3.10.0`.
+This section provides an overview of changes to `dev` compared to `Loop v3.12.0`.

-The current version of `dev` is v3.11.1.
+The current version of `dev` is v3.11.1 and will soon be updated to v3.13.0 to match the new release to v3.12.0.

 Please check the [development channel in zulipchat](https://loop.zulipchat.com/#narrow/channel/144182-development) for notifications when an update to the `dev` branch is expected so you will be prepared.
 Do this **before** you install a `dev` build from TestFlight.